zeux/qgrep/README.md

 Since you can omit 'file' prefix for single file names, a file list works as a valid project configuration file.

-Building the project
+Updating the project
 --------------------

-Building the project is done with
+Updating the project is done with

-    qgrep build <project-list>
+    qgrep update <project-list>

-This builds the project from scratch by reading the project configuration file for all specified projects, converting it to file list, then reads all files from disk and puts them to the database.
+This updates the project by reading the project configuration file for all specified projects, converting it to file list, then reads all files from disk and puts them to the database.
 For large projects, both reading the file list and reading the file contents takes a bit of time, so be patient.

-There is an alternative command to build projects,

-    qgrep update <project-list>

-It works in the same way as build, but tries to reuse the information from the existing database (if available) to speed up building process.
-The update implementation relies on file metadata, and will incorrectly preserve the old contents if the file contents changed without changing the modification time or file size (however, this is extremely rare, so is probably not a big concern).
+Update tries to reuse the information from the existing database (if available) to speed up the process.
+The implementation relies on file metadata, and will incorrectly preserve the old contents if the file contents changed without changing the modification time or file size (however, this is extremely rare, so is probably not a big concern).
+You can use `qgrep build` instead of `update` to force a clean build.

-Remember that you can use * as a shorthand for all projects: `qgrep build *' builds everything.
+Remember that you can use * as a shorthand for all projects: `qgrep update *' updates everything.

 Searching the project
 ---------------------